 Customers Pricing Contact Sales

-Most businesses work with thousands of vendors, and managing multiple vendors is a tough task for enterprises.
-This makes it hard to track all the vendor-related workflows, such as relationships, performance, contracts, and compliance.
+Most businesses work with multiple vendors, and managing them is a tough task, which makes it hard to track all the vendor-related workflows, such as relationships, performance, contracts, and compliance.
 This is where a vendor management system helps you stay organized and on top of the market to meet visibility and compliance standards in 2026.

 Key Takeaways

-• A VMS is cloud-based software that manages your entire vendor relationship in one place, from hiring to payment to offboarding.
+• A VMS is a cloud-based vendor management system that manages your entire vendor relationship in one place, from onboarding to payment to offboarding.

-• VMS reduces contingent labor spending by 10-20% & top performers achieve 30% cost reduction through better sourcing.
+• VMS reduces contingent labour spending by 10-20% & teams can achieve approx. 5-15% cost savings through better sourcing.
+(Source: Conexis and Procol)

-• Companies get 50% more accurate vendor onboarding with automation through the vendor portal.
+• Companies experience 50% faster vendor onboarding with automation through the vendor portal.
+(Source: Provalet)

-• 18% of companies work with over 1,000 third parties, where as 16% of companies manage more than 10,000 vendors by using vendor management software.
+• 18% of companies work with over 1,000 third parties, whereas 16% of companies manage more than 10,000 vendors by using vendor management software.
+(Source: JDSupra)

-When a company grows, its vendor management becomes more complex, which leads to inefficiencies, compliance issues, and financial losses.
-A vendor management system process can address this by centralising the vendor lifecycle, from sourcing through payment, resulting in a 10-20% reduction in contingent labor spend.
+As an organisation grows, its vendor management system becomes more complex.
+A recent study by Verizon states that nearly 30 percent of breaches were linked to third-party involvement, which leads to compliance issues and financial losses.
+This process can address issues by centralizing the vendor lifecycle, from sourcing through payment, resulting in a 10-20% reduction in labor spend.

 Here are a few reasons why an organisation needs VMS: